rohanwright/ha-ahm/README.md

 ## Features

+- **Real-time push updates**: State changes (knob turns, mute presses) are reflected in HA within 0.5 seconds
-- **Media Player Entities**: Volume and mute control for inputs, zones, control groups, and rooms
+- **Number Entities**: Raw MIDI level control (0–127) for inputs, zones, control groups, and crosspoint sends
-- **Number Entities**: Fine-grained dB level control (-48dB to +10dB)
-- **Switch Entities**: Dedicated mute/unmute controls with appropriate icons
+- **Switch Entities**: Dedicated mute/unmute controls with volume icons
-- **Crosspoint (Send) Controls**: Full control over input-to-zone and zone-to-zone sends
+- **Crosspoint (Send) Controls**: Level and mute for input-to-zone and zone-to-zone sends
+- **Channel Name Sync**: Fetch display names programmed on the AHM device — entities rename automatically and names persist across restarts
+- **Multi-device Support**: Each device is identified by its configured name, so entities are unambiguous when multiple AHM units are present
+- **Model Selection**: AHM-16, AHM-32, and AHM-64 — entity selection is constrained to the actual channel count
-- **Services**: Preset recall and audio playback triggers
+- **Services**: Preset recall (1–500) and audio playback (tracks 1–128)
-- **Configurable Entity Creation**: Choose exactly which inputs/outputs to control and which crosspoints to create
+- **Configurable Entity Creation**: Choose exactly which inputs, zones, control groups, and crosspoints to expose
 - **HACS Compatible**: Easy installation and updates through HACS

 ## Installation